gegediallo12/NIDS/README.md

 - **Simulated Threats:** The system can be tested by simulating different types of network activities, such as port scanning and DoS attacks.

-- **Anomaly Detection (Optional):** Anomaly detection techniques can be incorporated to identify abnormal patterns in network traffic.

 - **User Interface (Optional):** A simple web-based or command-line interface can be developed for better interaction and visualization of detected threats.

 ## Prerequisites